TEG-Blue·Interactive tools on .com →

 Built for Machines to Read

-TEG-Blue is explicitly designed for computational consumption — not just human readers.
+TEG-Blue is designed for computational consumption — not only human readers.
 Every concept in the framework is represented in structured, version-controlled, machine-readable formats.

 // JSON-LD structured data — every page, every concept